rajpalc7/indy-did-method/spec/3_indy_ledger_object_glossary.md

 [[def: ATTRIB]]

-~ A Hyperledger Indy ATTRIB (short for "attribute") object extends a specific DID (respectively the [[ref: NYM]]) of its owner with further information (attributes) and can be [read](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#get-attrib) from a Hyplerledger Indy Node by any client.
+~ A Hyperledger Indy ATTRIB (short for "attribute") object extends a specific DID (respectively the [[ref: NYM]]) of its owner with further information (attributes) and can be [read](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#get-attrib) from a Hyperledger Indy Node by any client.
 An ATTRIB object can only be [written](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#attrib) to a Hyperledger Indy network by an owner of the DID on that network.

 ::: todo finalize ATTRIB glossary entry finalize